Sultana Graham (she/her)

 MS, LAC*, NCC

-Brittany is a dedicated mental health counselor with a strong background in trauma-informed, LGBTQIA+ affirming, and perinatal and postpartum care.
+Brittany is a trauma informed LGBTQIA+ affirming mental health counselor with a strong background in perinatal and postpartum care and first responders.
 She began her career in behavioral health in 2015 after earning her Bachelor's degree in Psychology from the University of Arizona.
 She later completed her Master’s degree in Clinical Mental Health Counseling, with a specialization in Forensic Counseling, from Walden University.

 Brittany approaches therapy as a collaborative and empowering journey.
 She partners with individuals and couples to create a supportive, authentic space where healing, self-discovery, and growth can flourish.
 She believes each person holds the wisdom and strength needed to create meaningful change—and her role is to help them reconnect with that inner truth.

-Brittany works with adults facing a wide range of concerns, including anxiety, trauma, depression, addiction, neurodiversity, and grief.
-She has a special passion for supporting perinatal and postpartum individuals and has completed advanced training through Postpartum Support International, as well as other specialized programs to provide compassionate, evidence-based care during the perinatal period.
+Brittany works with individuals aged 16 and older facing a wide range of concerns, including anxiety, trauma, military and first responder stress, depression, addiction, neurodiversity, and grief.
+She has a special passion for supporting perinatal and postpartum individuals and has completed advanced training through Postpartum Support International, along with other specialized programs.
+Brittany is committed to providing compassionate, evidence-based care and creates a supportive, trauma-informed space for healing and growth.

 Her therapeutic approach is eclectic and client-centered, blending techniques from CBT (Cognitive Behavioral Therapy), ACT (Acceptance and Commitment Therapy), DBT (Dialectical Behavior Therapy), inner child work, parts work, and humanistic therapy.
 At the core of her work is a commitment to helping clients build self-trust, confidence, and emotional resilience.